DO I HAVE A CASE?

 The police didn’t show up to the scene

-The insurance company downplayed the situation
+The insurance company downplayed the incident

 The other side denied responsibility

-The person that caused the accident doesn’t have insurance.
+The person that caused the accident doesn’t have insurance

 They don’t have a driver license

-These factors matter — but they don’t decide everything.
+These factors matter, but they don’t decide everything.

 We evaluate the full picture before drawing conclusions.